sudipidus/sudip_resume_github_page/README.md

 	- Compille with latex (latex resume.tex)
 - Download package from CTAN ([Installing tex packages from CTAN in linux](http://tex.stackexchange.com/questions/38978/how-can-i-manually-install-a-latex-package-debian-ubuntu-linux) )

+use locate to find sty files and add them manually during compilation

 *Result will be a resume.dvi file which can be converted to pdf using:*

 		 (dvipdfm resume.dvi)